 What Is Sales Excellence?

-Sales excellence is defined as the consistent outperformance of key growth objectives, achieved by strategic, cross-functional initiatives.
-These initiatives are key inputs of your revenue engine: your training, tools, enablement, and culture.
+Sales excellence means consistent outperformance of key growth objectives, achieved by strategic, cross-functional initiatives.
+These initiatives are key inputs of your revenue engine: your sales coaching and training, tools, enablement, and culture.
 Together, these factors create an environment that builds and supports high-performing sellers, thus delivering sales excellence.

 How you develop each factor is dependent on your business, industry, and goals.
 Just as a ballerina’s peak performance looks vastly different from a quarterback’s, your version of “excellence” might vary from that of your peers — and even your competitors.
 However, there are shared methods of measuring your outputs to determine whether or not you’ve achieved sales excellence.
 We’ll address that next.